 Dry Every Surface You Can

 We can do our best to keep the bathroom fresh and free of excess water and steam, but it will always be a room in the house that suffered from excess humidity.
-Regular cleaning of one of the best ways to stop mold developing – no time?
-Well, hire a cleaning service to make sure you don’t have the build up of any mold problems or have a deep cleaning service every now and then.
+Regular cleaning of one of the best ways to stop mold growth – no time?
+Well, hire a cleaning service to make sure you don’t have the build up of any black mold problems or have a deep cleaning service every now and then.

 When working with household cleaners (especially bleach) it’s important to stay safe.
-If you’re using borax or vinegar to get rid of mold, make sure to wear rubber gloves.
+If you’re using borax or white vinegar to get rid of mold, make sure to wear rubber gloves.

 When using bleach to treat mold, you should wear PVC gloves.
 And, again, it’s best to wear a respirator mask whenever you’re handling bleach.

-To prevent spreading spores throughout your home, take the gloves off as soon as you finish cleaning the shower.
+To prevent spreading mold spores throughout your home, take the gloves off as soon as you finish cleaning the shower.

-Getting rid of mold can be a bit messy, so it’s best to wear old clothes.
+Getting rid of mold growth can be a bit messy, so it’s best to wear old clothes.
 When you’re done, immediately wash the clothes in hot water.
-This will kill any spores that might’ve gotten trapped in the fabric.
+This will kill any mold spores that might’ve gotten trapped in the fabric.

 Keep the bathroom well-ventilated during the cleanup.
 Open the window and turn on the fan.
 It may be a good idea to use a portable fan as well.